 Keeping secrets and protecting her privacy was something EvA was well-known for.
 It would seem that one of her very first secrets was about her place of birth.
 Perhaps it was this need to keep quiet about her early years in Australia that turned EvA into such a private adult?

 Whenever I’ve travelled overseas (remember when we used to do that?), plaques stating that so-and-so was born here, lived here, died here were everywhere, celebrating their local writers and artists.
 Australia is not so good at doing this.
 Even the Sydney Writers Walk around Circular Quay has some rather dubious Sydney connections with the likes of James A Michiner, Charles Darwin and Anthony Trollope, simply because they visited once or wrote a passage in a book about Australia, but no Elizabeth.
-Why not?
+Disappointing.

 My edition of Elizabeth and Her Garden was produced as a Project Gutenberg Australia anniversary edition in 1998.